LongReMix: Robust Learning with High Confidence Samples in a Noisy Label Environment: Experiments

 \subsection{Comparison with the State-of-the-Art}

+All comparisons in this section are performed with the same network architecture and trained for the same number of epochs as the compared methods.
 For CIFAR-10 and CIFAR-100, we evaluate our model using different levels of symmetric label noise ranging from 20\% to 90\%.
-We also consider asymmetric noisy, with noise rates of 40\% and 49\%.
+We also consider asymmetric noise, with noise rates of 40\% and 49\%.
+For all results, we train the model three times, using different initialisation, and report the results with the mean $\pm$ standard deviation.
 We report both the best test accuracy across all epochs and the averaged test accuracy over the last 10 epochs of training, similar to~\cite{li2020dividemix}.
-Table~\ref{tab:results_cifar} shows that for CIFAR-10 and CIFAR-100 data sets, our method obtains better results for all evaluated noisy rates.
+Table~\ref{tab:results_cifar} shows that for CIFAR-10 and CIFAR-100 data sets, our method obtains better results for all evaluated noise rates.
 LongReMix displays a higher improvement for large symmetric noise and asymmetric noise scenarios, which can be considered as the most challenging cases.
 We believe that the improvement over higher noise rates is due to the LongMix approach, which runs a large number of MixUp operations proportional to the size of the training set.
 The retraining with high confidence samples also improves the results for asymmetric noise.
-The results for semantic noise~\cite{rog} in Table~\ref{tab:res_semantic} shows again the superiority of our approach compared to the related work.
+Using the mean $\pm$ standard deviation results on Table~\ref{tab:results_cifar}, we notice that LongReMix is in general at least 3 standard deviations from the competing methods, which can be considered a significant result (recall that 99.7\% of samples following a normal distribution lie within 3 standard deviations of the mean).
+The results for instanced-based noise~\cite{rog} in Table~\ref{tab:res_semantic} shows again the superiority of our approach compared to the related work.
+We also show results on the Red Mini-ImageNet problem from the CNWL dataset~\cite{jiang2020beyond,FaMUS} on Table~\ref{tab:results_red_noise}.
+Note that in this table, we also train the model three times, using different initialisations, and report the results with the mean $\pm$ standard deviation.
+This table shows again that LongReMix has significantly better accuracy than competing SOTA approaches (at least three standard deviations away from the SOTA).

 Also, we evaluate our method on large-scale data sets.
 For WebVision, Table~\ref{tab:res_WebVision} shows the Top-1 and Top-5 accuracy, where LongReMix displays better results than competing methods.
 For the Clothing1M evaluation, the competing methods rely on a pre-trained ImageNet model for training on Clothing1M.
 In our experiments, we did not observe any improvement with pre-trained models, and therefore we trained from scratch with 128k images from Clothing1M.
 The results in Table~\ref{tab:sota_cl} show that our model, trained from scratch and with a reduced training set, obtained comparable results to the competing approaches.
 Lastly, Table~\ref{tab:res_food} summarizes the results for Food-101N.
 For this problem, we evaluate our approach with a pre-trained model and trained from scratch, and LongReMix outperforms all other approaches in both scenarios.